MaddulaPavan/MaddulaPavan/README.md

 *AMRIT 2024 · [arXiv:2601.16349](https://arxiv.org/abs/2601.16349)*
 Designed FAZE, a context-neutral forced-choice framework for quantifying regional bias, applied across 10 LLMs (1,000 responses).
 Found 3.8× variation in bias scores that did not decrease with model scale.

-**The Representational Blind Spot in LLM Evaluation** *(under review)* Large-scale study of representation-shift attacks: 16,800 evaluations across 8 LLMs and 7 prompt families, run in one week.
-Found near-zero cross-family attack transferability in 89.2% of model pairs.

-**Endogenous Oversight Failure in Self-Auditing AI Systems** *(under review)* Proposed a continuous self-auditing framework for multi-turn compliance monitoring, and identified Endogenous Oversight Failure — a mode where audit signals degrade when the auditor is optimized alongside the policy it evaluates.

 Full publication list on [Google Scholar](https://scholar.google.com/citations?user=oSYYRssAAAAJ&hl=en&oi=ao).

 ## Experience